 Our getaway to Big Sky ended with the most delicious coffee and waffle in the sweetest and coziest coffee + breakfast shop, Toast.
 Less than a five minute walk from The Wilson, Toast is the place to enjoy a slow cup of coffee, all while waiting to get your day started.
-The perfect way to end our ultimate long weekend in Bozeman.
+The perfect way to end our ultimate long winter weekend in Bozeman, MT.

 Well friends, that is it and a lot.
+There are SO many fun things to do in Bozeman, MT in winter!
 If you made it all the way to this point, thank you so much for reading my words and stories.
 I only hope that this post encourages you to take a trip and enjoy time well spent with your favorite people.
 J and I always say, we want to enjoy our moments now, travel now, because the future is never certain!
-I hope you find yourself spending a long, winter weekend in Bozeman soon and I would love to hear about your adventures and your travels in the comments below!
+I hope you find yourself spending a long, weekend in Bozeman, Montana in winter soon.
+I would love to hear about your adventures and your travels in the comments below!
 Did you go to Bozeman, what did YOU enjoy?!
 Or where are you favorite travel destinations.
 Leave in comments below, I can’t wait to respond! 🙂

-Like what you read?
+Did you love our Bozeman, Montana in winter travel guide?
 Check out other travel guides to some of our other favorite places.

 Ten Things to See & Do in Napa